 - appellate briefs

 Throughout the program, the Legal Skills Faculty emphasize the needs of the attorney or judge who will read their work product, as well as the high professional standards their writing must meet in practice.

 Students learn the sources of primary and secondary authority, as well as the many print and online finding tools they may have available to them in practice.
 They then learn to develop and execute research strategies tailored to the varying situations that practitioners face.

-The simulated exercises introduce students to essential lawyering skills beyond legal research and writing.
+The simulated and real-world assignments introduce students to essential lawyering skills beyond legal research and writing.
 Students learn to put their analytical skills into context as they engage in such tasks as:

 - client interviewing